nathan-barry/nathan.rs/content/posts/fixing-ios-codeblocks.md

 ## Why Does It Break In The First Place?

 The CSS snippet above explicitly tells the browser to render the text size at its original size (the `-ms`, `-moz`, and `-webkit` are for IE, Firefox, and Safari respectively).
-Without this, it for some reason decides it's fine to change the text size.
+Without this, the browser decides it's fine to change the text size for certain lines.
+But why?

 I did some investigation on my own site by removing the CSS snippet.
-After looking at a couple posts, there was an obvious pattern to what lines were rendered large: line length.
+After looking at a couple of posts, there was an obvious pattern to what lines were rendered large: line length.

 Below are two screenshots of different code blocks on my site: